 A code of ethics is basic to all cultures, groups, and professions.
 Ethics provide guidelines for living and performing, and they serve as the basis for making difficult decisions.
-Classroom instruction on ethical work standards is, therefore, provided in each course, and students receive the opportunity to practice these ethics in an educational setting before they enter the workplace.
+Classroom instruction on ethical work standards is, therefore, provided in each occupational course, and students receive the opportunity to practice and be evaluated on these ethics in an educational setting before they enter the workplace.